Frenky1988/clima-flutter/README.md

-# Made in Adnrois studio with Flutter and Dart.
+# Made in Adnroid studio with Flutter and Dart.
 # Very nice looking currently weathercast app.
 # You can get information about the current weather with current location, or by typing City name.